learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ![`egregiouslyNestedArray` in the JS console](https://curriculum-content.s3.amazonaws.com/web-development/js/data-structures/arrays-readme/egregiouslyNestedArray_in_JS_console.png)

-It's great that arrays allow us to store other arrays inside them, but this is a terrible way to represent a deeply nested data structure.
-In general, try to keep your arrays to no more than two levels deep.
+It's great that `Array`s allow us to store other `Array`s inside them, but this is a terrible way to represent a deeply nested data structure.
+In general, try to keep your `Array`s to no more than two levels deep.
 Two levels is perfect for representing two-dimensional things like a tic-tac-toe board:

 ```js